PEP 683 – Immortal Objects, Using a Fixed Refcount

 may be practical to make some of those immortal too.
 For example,

-sys.modules is a per-interpreter dict that we do not expect to ever
+sys.modules is a per-interpreter dict that we do not expect to

-it immortal, we no longer incur the extra overhead during incref/decref.
+no longer incur the extra overhead during incref/decref.

 Implicitly Immortal Objects